marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 <figure>
   <img src="/assets/2019-01-01-java-9-new-features/java9.jpg" alt="Java 9">
 </figure>
-In this blog article, we will follow the new features of Java 9, released on 21 September 2017.
+In this blog article, we follow the new features of Java 9, released on 21 September 2017.
-This Java version has a long story how voting committee discussed and changed their mind.
+This Java version has a long story on how the voting committee discussed and changed their minds.
-Because this release is very big, I will concentrate on technical aspects only.
+As this release is quite large, I will concentrate on technical aspects only.

 # Java 9 syntax sugar